 The Agencies continue to implement the goals and programs of the 2022 Alternative Plan Update and have made significant progress in maintaining the sustainability of groundwater supplies in the Mission Creek Subbasin.
-For WY 2021-2022, groundwater production was approximately 18 percent less than the historical highs in the mid-2000s.
-The results of the ongoing basin monitoring program demonstrate that long-term overdraft (i.e., the average overdraft over a generally 20-year period or more) in the Mission Creek Subbasin has been eliminated.
+For WY 2022-2023, groundwater production was approximately 23 percent less than the historical highs in the mid-2000s.
+The ongoing basin monitoring program result demonstrates that long-term overdraft (i.e., the average overdraft over a generally 20-year period or more) in the Mission Creek Subbasin has been eliminated.

 Groundwater level monitoring demonstrates increased groundwater levels since 2009 in most of the Mission Creek Subbasin.
-The rise in groundwater levels and resulting increase in groundwater storage is due to the continued implementation of the water management elements described above, including delivery of imported water for groundwater replenishment.
-All but one of the Key Wells showed groundwater levels that were higher than the Measurable Objective (i.e., maintaining water levels at or above 2009 levels) for the water level sustainability criteria identified in the 2022 Alternative Plan Update, and consequently, substantially above the Minimum Thresholds.
-The well with a water level below the Measurable Objective was slightly (2.6 feet) below the objective, but above the Minimum Threshold.
+The rise in groundwater levels and the resulting increase in groundwater storage is due to the continued implementation of the water management elements described above, including the delivery of imported water for groundwater replenishment.
+All but one of the Key Wells showed groundwater levels higher than the Measurable Objective (i.e., maintaining water levels at or above 2009 levels) for the water level sustainability criteria identified in the 2022 Alternative Plan Update, and consequently, substantially above the Minimum Thresholds.
+The well with a water level below the Measurable Objective was 5.4 feet below the objective, but above the Minimum Threshold.
 The Measurable Objective for this well had been identified as provisional and may be adjusted based on overall water level trends in the Mission Creek Subbasin.
 Maintaining water levels above the sustainability criteria also resulted in maintaining groundwater storage above its Measurable Objective and Minimum Threshold.
-Monitoring of ground levels using Interferometric Synthetic Aperture Radar (InSAR) data available from CDWR continued to confirm that subsidence is not occurring the Mission Creek Subbasin.
+Monitoring ground levels using Interferometric Synthetic Aperture Radar (InSAR) data from CDWR continued to confirm that subsidence is not occurring in the Mission Creek Subbasin.
 A review of water quality data for the water year did not indicate any water quality exceedances above the Minimum Thresholds.